Who: Suzy Niamut (1980)

 Essential: Lists.
 I couldn’t keep track of the 80 different Master's programmes without them.

-Suzy Niamut (1980) is a Marketing and Study Programme Information advisor for the Master's programmes at the Faculty of Humanities.
+Suzy Niamut (1980) is a Marketing and Study Programme Information adviser for the Master's programmes at the Faculty of Humanities.
 She is Surinamese and was raised with an emphasis on studying hard and finding a good job.
 Suzy chose Economics and graduated with a specialisation in marketing, strategy and organisation.
 After spending some time in the marketing department of the UvA Communications Office, she job-hopped in the commercial sector for a while.
-Today, she is back at the UvA and working as a Marketing and Study Programme Information advisor for the Master's programmes.
+Today, she is back at the UvA and working as a Marketing and Study Programme Information adviser for the Master's programmes.
 It is a challenging position in which she has finally found the opportunity for real growth.

 ‘I'm currently working as a Programme Information adviser for the Master's programmes, and it is an enjoyable and flexible job.
 When I was still working in the commercial sector, it was a totally different way of working – there was a lot of structural unpaid overtime, for instance, and we had a very strong focus on making a profit.
 We're busy here too, and I still frequently work extra hours, but the UvA offers much more flexibility in scheduling your working hours and there is a good balance between work and home life.
 Our faculty offers 65 different Master's programmes.
 This volume poses a major challenge.
 We want to take our marketing and communication strategy to the next level – but at the same time, we also spend a lot of time on the standard work for all these Master's programmes, such as updating the informational texts on the website.
 I also have nearly 100 contacts to manage.
 My job is versatile and includes both operational and strategic/tactical tasks, as well as a great deal of contact with my colleagues.
 That's what makes my job so incredibly enjoyable!’